Ultra-short bond funds and money market funds: Know the difference

 What to read next...

-Learn why rising interest rates and inflation present headwinds for bond investors, and potential strategies to help manage risk.
+Learn why rising interest rates and inflation present headwinds for bond investors, and how two potential investing strategies may be able to help you manage the risks.

 Looking to expand your financial knowledge?